mozilla/firefox-ui-tests/README.md

 To run all tests:

-    run-greenlight-tests -b <path to firefox binary>
+    run-greenlight-tests --binary <path to firefox binary>

 To run a specific test or directory of tests:

-    run-greenlight-tests -b <path to firefox binary> <path to test or directory>
+    run-greenlight-tests --binary <path to firefox binary> <path to test or directory>

 For more options run: